 Hiking backpack pros – Does it beat a military pack?

 A regular hiking backpack may not live up to a military backpack’s standards, but they do have some good qualities.
 For one thing, hiking backpacks are usually lighter and more comfortable.
 For less harsher conditions, a hiking backpack may be sufficient, though a lover of the great outdoors would know to always prepare for the toughest conditions.
 Like the Scouts’ motto, “Be Prepared”.
 For long distance hiking, a regular hiking backpack is probably a good option as fatigue becomes an important factor, but should you find yourself in an unusual circumstance, the likelihood of overcoming that obstacle is higher if you are equipped with the know-how, and the right equipment.
 The effiency of the luggage might just save your life.

 Many tactical packs can be heavy

 Saving on weight by compromising organization is an important point for the hiker to consider.
 However, if weight is not an issue of concern, then a more urbane outfit would suit best, as the ease of improvising the use of space and attachment of gear is second to none.
 This is because besides the hardiness to withstand brutal conditions, military backpacks are designed in a way where the user can access their equipment or gear quickly, confidently and safely.
 You may just want to invest in a ultralight backpacking chair in a bag for camping to compensate for your sore legs!

 The military canvas bag is built for the frequent “let’s take a break” in mind

 If the hike involves more traveling than camping out, then the hiking backpack is the way to go.
+It may also be wise to invest in a utralight tent & trekking pole, to allieviate more weight from your ruck.
 If there is going to be plenty of stops along the way during the hike, then the militaristic pack is more suitable.
 Logically, a urban ruck can fulfill either scenarios, whereas the hiking backpack can only fulfill the former scenario.

 External backpack frames